MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 For manual validation, we spin up a container with the right artifacts (same as used during technical validation) and the necessary apps are installed.
 Rapidstart packages needed for the manual test are installed.

-The manual test validation document is run manually and if the document doesn’t match the app functionality the submission is rejected.
+The manual test validation document is run manually and if the document doesn't match the app functionality the submission is rejected.

 > [!Important]
 > Microsoft recommends that all partners are performing the manual validation as the last check before submitting for validation.
 >
 > This can be done either in online sandbox environments or in sandbox docker containers.

-## Against which releases of Business Central is your submission validated?
+## <a name="versions"></>Against which releases of Business Central is your submission validated?

 Extensions submitted to the AppSource marketplace are validated for all countries specified in the submission against all the release targeted by the submission.
 As part of the validation, the minimum release for your submission is computed.
 The extensions are then validated for all releases from this minimum release to the current release in production.
 For instance, if the minimum release for your submission is 18.0 and the latest minor release in production is 18.3, your submission will be validated against 18.0, 18.1, 18.2, and 18.3.